-Hamiltonian Monte Carlo (HMC) is another approach to constructing MCMC chains which involves augmenting the state space to incorporate a momentum variable together with some clever numerical technology borrowed from the physics literature - like the HMC method itself - in order to produce transitions which can exhibit much better mixing than the small steps allowed by Metropolis Hastings type algorithms in high dimensions.
-Techniques adapted to a statistical for making use of higher order spatial structure was developed inGirolami and Calderhead (2011).
-See Livingstone (2015) for a good intuitive introduction and some theoretical developments or Neal (2011) for another introduction to these methods.
+Hamiltonian Monte Carlo (HMC) is another approach to constructing MCMC chains which gives the evolution of those chains a physical interpretation.
+We augment the state space to incorporate a momentum variable and use some clever numerical technology borrowed from the physics literature-like the HMC method itself-in order to produce transitions which can exhibit much better mixing than the small steps allowed by Metropolis-Hastings type algorithms in high dimensions.
+Techniques adapted to a statistical setting in order to make use of higher order spatial structure was developed by Girolami and Calderhead (2011).
+See R. Neal (2011) for an introduction to these methods.